eeintech/guide/docs/s_circuit.md

 - hierarchical port: use to inter-connect symbols between pages
 - global net: avoid at all cost, you want to control the source and destination of that net and the global context can be prone to mistake.

+### The power port

+This question should never, never come up: which voltage is that rail supposed to be?

+Whatever the voltage is, name your power port or label with the voltage value!

 ## The text

 ### The disentangling